 Thus, in the lower regions of the Desire World, the thoughts of people who believe in a fiery, furnace-like Hell make of the desire-stuff there such a place of torture.
 There we may see devils with horns, hoofs, and tails, prodding the unhappy sinners with pitchforks, and often when people pass out at death, after having lived in that belief, they are in a sad state of fear on beholding this place which they have helped to create.
 There is also in the higher regions of the Desire World a New Jerusalem with pearly gates, with a sea of glass and its great white throne upon which is seated a thought-form of God, created by these people and appearing like an old man.
 This is a permanent feature of the Desire World, and will remain so as long as people continue to think of the New Jerusalem in that way.
 These forms have no life apart from the sustained thoughts of mankind, and in time when humanity has outgrown that faith, the city created by their thoughts will cease to exist.

 The Borderland: Purgatory occupies the three lower Regions of the Desire World.
 The First Heaven is in the three upper Regions.
 The central Region is a sort of borderland — neither heaven nor hell.
 In this Region we find people who are honest and upright; who wronged no one, but were deeply immersed in business and thought nothing of the higher life.
 For them the Desire World is a state of indescribable monotony.
-There is no "business" in that world, nor is there, for a man of that kind, anything that will take its place.
-He has a very hard time until he learns to think of higher things than ledgers and drafts.
+There is no "business" in that world, not is there, for a man of that kind, anything that will take its place. he has a very hard time until he learns to think of higher things than ledgers and drafts.
 The men who thought of the problem of life and came to the conclusion that "death ends it all," who denied the existence of things outside the material sense world — these men also feel this dreadful monotony.
 They had expected annihilation of consciousness, but instead of that they find themselves with an augmented perception of persons and things about them.
 They had been accustomed to denying these things so vehemently that they often fancy the Desire World an hallucination, and may frequently be heard exclaiming in the deepest despair, "When will it end?
 When will it end?"

 Such people are really in a pitiable state.
 They are generally beyond the reach of any help whatever and suffer much longer than almost anyone else.
 Besides, they have scarcely any life in the heaven world, where the building of bodies for future use is taught, so they put all their crystallizing thoughts into whatsoever body they build for a future life.
 Thus a body is built that has the hardening tendencies we see, for instance, in consumption.
 Sometimes the suffering incident to such decrepit bodies will turn the thoughts of the entities ensouling them to God, and their evolution can proceed; but in the materialistic mind lies the greatest danger of losing touch with the Spirit and becoming an outcast.